Rustic Skillet Apple Pie Recipe

 How to Make a Cast Iron Apple Pie

-- First, melt the brown sugar and butter together in the bottom of the skillet.
-Let it cool so can put the bottom crust down on it without melting the crust or your fingers!
-If you try and put the crust in the skillet when it’s very hot it will just slide down the sides.
+First, melt the brown sugar and butter together in the bottom of the skillet.
+Let it cool so you can put the bottom crust down over the caramel without melting the crust or your fingers!
+If you try and put the crust in the skillet when it’s hot it will practically melt and slide down the sides.

-- Place the first crust down over that warm buttery brown sugar mixture.
-Rustic right?
-Trust me, it will be just fine.
-Press it down carefully on the sugar mixture and up the sides.
+Lay the first crust down over that warm buttery brown sugar mixture and up the sides.

 You need to be gentle but work quickly.
 Once the crust starts getting warm, you aren’t going to be able to move it around.
-You can make your own crust or buy one.
-Please don’t judge.
+You can make your own crust or buy one that you roll out in the refrigerated section of your grocery store.
+I don’t judge.

-- Put the remaining pie crust over the top and just slide the edges down into the pan a bit.
+Put the remaining pie crust over the top and just slide the edges down into the edge of the pan a bit.

-- Whisk an egg white with a small amount of water until foamy.
+Whisk an egg with a small amount of water until foamy.
 Brush the top of the pie crust with the egg wash by combining a beaten egg with a teaspoon of water.

-- Cut 4 or 5 slits in the top so steam can escape.
+Cut 4 or 5 slits in the top so steam can escape.
+Bake.

 FAQ’s